 Regulation of Drones - SB 832 by Sen. Young (R) and HB 1027 by Rep. Yarborough (R) would grant state government the primary authority to regulate drones, in accordance with FAA regulations, and would restrict the use of drones around critical infrastructure.
 Further, the bill's definition of critical infrastructure includes electric utility facilities.
 The bill would create a second-degree misdemeanor for knowingly and willingly allowing a drone to fly too close, make contact, or fly over critical infrastructure.
 The bill would provide exemptions from penalties for certain drone operators including the owners and operators of critical infrastructure and their contractors who have written permission to utilize drones.
-SB 832 and HB 1027 passed out of their first committee.
+SB 832 passed out of its second committee and HB 1027 is ready for the floor.